No. And here is why.

 If you forget all of those reasons and decide to stay, remember:

-• You can no longer be trusted by your employer.
+- Your employer can no longer trust you.
 Expect to be side-lined on important projects and excluded from crucial meetings.

 Take it from us, accepting the counteroffer is never a good idea but if you receive one in the near future, remember: